rstudio-education/rstats-ed/README.md

 - [DataCamp's R offerings](https://www.datacamp.com/courses/tech:r): DataCamp offers interactive R (and Python, Sheets, SQL, and shell) courses on topics in data science, statistics and machine learning following a "learn by doing" philosophy.
 Courses run interactively in the browser.

+- [LinkedIn Learning offerings](https://www.linkedin.com/learning/topics/r?contentBy=LINKEDIN_LEARNING&entityType=COURSE&software=R~RStudio&sortBy=RECENCY&trk=insiders_215756_learning): LinkedIn Learning (previously lynda.com) offers beginner, intermediate, and advanced courses in R, as well as Python, SQL, Java, C, PHP, Javascript and other languages.
+All courses are offered as downloadable video content and are used in many universities.

 ## University courses teaching R

 ### 2018